formal-methods-mpi/Workshop.jl/docs/src/4_dispatch/exercise.md

 ```

 Now for the fun part:
-In the exercise to the first chapter, we tried to predict income from years of education with the help of linear regression.
+In the exercise of Chapter 2, we tried to predict income from years of education with the help of linear regression.
 Let's simulate some data again:

 ```@example exercise_dispatch